 Introduction

-In order to get better insight into the causes of comatic aberrations (coma aberrations) noticed in the flux maps obtained experimentally, it was necessary to develop a simplified model of the flux distribution on the target plane.
-The model is developed using geometrical optics and vector algebra for the sake of computational speed and ease of implementation especially that the heliostat facets and those of the CR are all flat mirrors.
-Compared to stochastic modeling (e.g. ray tracing) not only is the model faster but also it gives better insight into the causes of the aberrations and propagation of errors, however it offers less accurate representation of the true flux distribution maps which can be obtained experimentally or using commercial ray tracing tools.
+In order to get better insight into the causes of comatic aberrations (coma aberrations) noticed in the flux maps obtained experimentally at our beam down concentrator, we develop a simplified model of the flux distribution on the target plane.
+The optical model uses geometry and vector algebra to maintain the computation speed high and to ease the implementation especially in light of the fact that the heliostat facets and those of the CR are all flat mirrors.
+Compared to stochastic modeling (e.g. ray tracing) not only is the proposed model faster but also it yields better insight into the causes of the aberrations and propagation of errors.
+However it offers less accurate representation of the true flux distribution maps which can be obtained experimentally or using commercial ray tracing tools.

 Geometrical-Optics Model

 The error resulting from the non-ideal effective source is depicted in Figure 1, which shows the deviation of facets’ centers from their location assuming and ideal effective source (point-source).
 The deviation is shown for different heliostat facets and for different sun positions.
-It can be seen that error is basically invariant with sun position nor with different facets, this is because the change in path length traveled by the beam during different heliostat positions does not change significantly, and hence the change in image spread is not significant, a more profound effect that depends on heliostat position results from off-axis aberrations and astigmatism.
+It can be seen that error is not varying much with sun position nor with different facets.
+This is because the change in path length traveled by the beam during different heliostat positions does not change significantly, and hence the change in image spread is not significant.
+A more serious effect that depends on heliostat position results from off-axis aberrations and astigmatism.

-Figure 1 Error in various facets of B8 heliostats at different sun positions.
-Deviation is the distance between the location of the facet center at target plane assuming an ideal effective source compared to using the actual effective source.
+Figure 1 Error in various facets of B8 heliostat at different sun positions.
+Deviation is the distance between the location of the facet center at target plane assuming an ideal effective source compared to using the actual source.
 This deviation does not include the effect of aberrations.

 The effective source is the convolution of the optical errors and the angular distribution of the solar radiation (sunshape), the effective source is given by the equation:(Bendt, Gaul, and Rabl 1980a)